yshalsager/telegram-utils-bot/README.md

 - Use inline queries for web searches by typing `@your_bot_username` followed by your search query.
 You can list all inline command using `@your_bot_username help`.

+## User plugins

+You can drop your own plugins (or `git clone` them) into `state/plugins/` and they will be loaded on startup.

+- Put plugin files directly in the folder: `state/plugins/my_plugin.py`
+- Plugin filenames must be valid Python module names (letters/numbers/underscore), e.g. `my_plugin.py`

+Plugin modules should define `ModuleBase` subclasses with `IS_MODULE = True` (same pattern as built-in plugins in `src/modules/plugins/`).

 ## Setup

 Before setting up the bot: